|

 stunned at what a professional job he had done.

-I assumed practically everyone on the trip would buy a copy of the CD, but
+practically everyone on the trip would buy a copy of the CD.

-I doubt he sold more than 20 copies.
-Maybe one in four passengers bought
+However Gary only sold about 20 copies.
+Maybe one in four passengers

-I was furious that his hard work was so ignored.
+I was furious when I learned that his hard work was so

-for someone to put in so much time and not be rewarded.
+for Gary to put in so much time and not be rewarded.

 With that thought in mind, during our next trip - Jubilee 2003 - I